 Apply online

-All PhD application materials are submitted electronically through the online application portal and must be received by December 15th at 11:59pm, Pacific Time.
+All PhD application materials are submitted electronically through the online application portal and must be received by December 15th (or the next business day if the 15th falls on a weekend) at 11:59pm, Pacific Time.
 We recommend leaving yourself enough time to completely navigate the submission process (e.g., 1 hour).
 There is only one admission cycle each year.
 Decisions come out in late February with students expected to enroll in the following autumn quarter.

 Application Materials